Preview with the Terraform Plan step

 When configuring the SSH key for the connector, exporting an SSH key with a passphrase for the module source is not supported.
 Configure an SSH Key without the passphrase.

-Here are some syntax examples to reference the Terraform module using the SSH protocol:
+Here is a syntax example to reference the Terraform module using the SSH protocol:

 source = "git@github.com:your-username/your-private-module.git"